The 1619 Project (TV series): Background

 The 1619 Project premiered in The New York Times in 2019.
 It focused on the arrival of the first slave ship in the early American colonies as the starting point for a different national origin story of the United States.
 In exploring this thesis, the project aims to demonstrate that slavery has shaped every aspect of American life since then, from policing to justice to capitalism, and that recognition of this fact is essential for social progress.

 The project debuted as a collection of essays in The New York Times Magazine in August 2019 – the 400th anniversary of the introduction of Black slavery to America.
 While project creator Nikole Hannah-Jones was awarded the Pulitzer Prize for Commentary for her introductory essay, the original project also met with criticism from across the political spectrum, with many historians disputing its original claim that protecting slavery was a major motivation behind the American Revolutionary War.
 The New York Times eventually qualified that specific claim to say that it was a motivating factor for "some" colonists, while maintaining that the legacy of slavery is pervasive in shaping modern American life.

 According to Jake Silverstein, editor-in-chief of The New York Times Magazine, work on turning the content into a television documentary began more than three years before its release.
 Following the success of the original project, which was published in the magazine, in a special broadsheet section, and as a podcast, the project aimed to reimagine the series in a new format and reach millions of viewers.

 Format

 In the docuseries, Hannah-Jones appears both on-camera and in voice-over.
 The episodes shift between interviews, analyses of American history and culture, and Hannah-Jones's own personal story as a biracial woman growing up in the United States.
 Each of the six episodes focuses on a different facet of Black life in America, including "Democracy", "Race", "Music", "Capitalism", "Fear," and "Justice".

 Release

 The 1619 Project premiered on Hulu on January 26, 2023.
 It was released internationally in the Star hub on Disney+ and on Star+ in Latin America.
 It made its linear premiere on ABC in the United States on May 31, 2023.

 Reception

+The documentary series was subject to review bombing.
 As of 2024 On IMDb the series had a 4.9 weighted review average and a 4.1 unweighted average, this was out of 1,800 user reviews.